JAmcevoy/Peace_of_Mind/README.md

 ### Media

-- The photos used on the header, home and sign up page are from <https://www.pexels.com/>
+- The photos used on the header, home, and sign-up page are from <https://www.pexels.com/>
-- The video used for the home page were taken from <https://www.pexels.com/>
+- The video used for the home page was taken from <https://www.pexels.com/>